NextPolicyChallenge/cinderella-story/story.md

 Small catch - this magic power wears off at midnight.
 (It can happen).

 No problem.
 Cinderella goes to the ball and the Prince thinks she's pretty awesome.
+Everything you were thinking about the Prince at this point is wrong.
+Maybe.

 Dang it!
 Midnight.
 Cinderella flees.
-Drops a glass slipper (that doesn't shatter).
+Loses a glass slipper (that doesn't shatter).
 Chaos.

 (Spoiler alert): pumpkin doesn't make it.

-The King then order a medieval police line-up to find the girl who dropped the slipper.
+The King then order a medieval version of a police line-up to find the girl who dropped the slipper.
+This dude is really focussed on getting his son married.

-Slapstic.
-Filler
+Slapstick.
+Filler.

 Now the shoe shatters!
 Typical.

 No problem - Cinderella has the other slipper - and it doesn't fit!

 JK - it fits.

 Cinderella, Prince, Happily Ever After.

+Prince become King.
+Obsesses about son not something something.